Skip to main content

 Step 1: Assess your data gaps

-Start by analyzing your databases: what types of intent signals are you missing?
+Start by auditing your databases.
+What types of intent signals are you missing?
 Where are the blind spots?
-At Rodz, we conduct this audit for free before every engagement to align information flows with the real needs of your sales pipeline.
+Rodz runs this audit before every engagement to align information flows with what the sales pipeline actually needs.

 Step 2: Clean, enrich, synchronize

-Without clean data, there is no performance.
-Data cleansing is imperative: you need to normalize and validate contact records.
+Without clean data, nothing performs.
+Normalizing and validating contact records comes first.
 Then you can inject fresh, reliable signals for finer segmentation.
-Platforms like Clay facilitate this step by orchestrating enrichment from multiple cascading sources, which perfectly complements the signals detected by Rodz.
+Platforms like Clay handle this step well by orchestrating enrichment from multiple cascading sources, which complements the signals Rodz detects.

 Step 3: Implement activation best practices